FUSEEProjectTeam/Fusee/Simple/Core/README.md

 ## Additive
 In addition to the main program, there is also an additional file that contains the reading of a maze template.
 The template is a bitmap with which the program creates the associated `2D-Array`.

 In order to create your own Maze you have to consider the following in the template file.
-The walls / cornerstones are the thin rectangles and the small squares.
-You can fill them with black color to place them.
-To get an entrance or exit you have to fill the walls with red color.
-For the starting point you have to color one of the large squares green.
+You can find it in the `art folder`.
+The `walls / cornerstones` are the thin rectangles and the small squares.
+You can fill them with `black color` to place them.
+To get an `entrance` or `exit` you have to fill the walls with `red color`.
+For the `starting point` you have to color one of the large squares `green`.

 IMPORTANT: The colors should always be maximum
 Red = (255,0,0)
 Green = (0,255,0)
 Black = (0,0,0)

-Once you've done all this, you can save your Maze in the assets folder under the name Maze.bmp
+Once you've done all this, you can save your Maze in the `assets folder` under the name `Maze.bmp`